PivotPHP/website/_docs/deployment.md

 # Deployment

-This guide covers best practices and procedures for deploying HelixPHP applications to production environments.
+This guide covers best practices and procedures for deploying PivotPHP applications to production environments.

 ## Server Requirements